 Get a massage

 Believe it or not, getting a massage can offer health benefits besides just feeling great.
 Massage can increase circulation and aid in repairing and rebuilding muscle tissue that may have been stressed during vigorous exercise.
-It also helps relieve muscle tension and can lead to overall better quality of sleep.
+It also helps relieve muscle tension and can lead to an overall better quality of sleep.
 Self-massage techniques are helpful if you don’t want to spend a lot of extra money.
 Gentle pressure on tight areas you can reach is a great start.
 You can even turn a tennis ball into an inexpensive tool for easy, at-home massage.